 - You are experiencing symptoms of any contagious illness, especially fever, cough or respiratory difficulties

-- You have been exposed to anyone that falls in either of these categories.
+- You live with or have been exposed to anyone that falls in one of these categories.

-If you fall into one of these categories, please try to have a friend or family member bring your pet in instead.
+If any of these statements describe your situation, please try to have a friend or family member bring your pet in instead.
 If this is not possible, reach out to us by phone so that we can make a plan together for your pet.
 For everyone’s protection, we are applying these rules to our staff members too.

 - Call us from your car or outside when you arrive for your pet’s appointment.
 We will come to the door to collect your pet from you, and the doctor or technician will phone you during your pet’s exam.
 Please complete our online pre-appointment form before exams, and our surgery admission form before surgical drop-offs, and ensure you have a fully charged cell phone with you so that we can speak with you while we are examining your pet.
 Alternatively you can return home and we can speak with you on your home phone.

-We encourage ALL clients to order your pet’s food and supplies online on our WebStore, and take advantage of our home delivery option – especially if you are feeling ill or have traveled recently.
-Home delivery by Purolator is FREE for orders over $100 before tax, and only $10 for smaller orders.
+- Order your pet’s food and supplies online on our WebStore, and take advantage of our home delivery option – especially if you are feeling ill or have traveled recently.
+We pay for FREE Home delivery by Purolator for orders over $100 before tax, and delivery is only $10 for smaller orders.
 Just ask us to register you, or create an account for yourself right now at www.myvetstore.ca/bloorcourt.

-How Bloorcourt Veterinary Clinic is Responding to COVID-19 (Coronovirus) Concerns
+How Bloorcourt Veterinary Clinic is Responding to COVID-19 (Coronavirus) Concerns

 As concerns arise surrounding the development of COVID-19 (Coronavirus), we would like to assure all of our clients that we are closely monitoring the situation and taking steps to minimize the risk of transmission of this, or any other seasonal illness, to our clients and team members.